 How to deal with agencies offering to process your application:

-The University of Vienna does not cooperate with agencies, who offer to process students’ applications and does not have any cooperation agreements (except for exchange programmes such as ERASMUS).
+The University of Vienna does not cooperate with agencies, who offer to process students’ applications and does not have any cooperation agreements (except for exchange programmes such as Erasmus+).
 If you are interested in studying at the University of Vienna, you have to personally apply for admission.
-If you apply for admission as a non-EU/EEA citizen or without EU/EEA secondary school-leaving certificate/higher education degree, you will receive a Zulassungsbescheid (official notice of admission) upon admission.
+If you apply for admission as a non-EU/EEA citizen or without EU/EEA secondary school-leaving certificate/higher education degree, you will receive a “Zulassungsbescheid” (official notice of admission).
 With this document, you can apply for a student visa.
 Please consult the responsible Austrian representation (embassy/consulate) to find out if you have to meet any further requirements.
 Since the University of Vienna does not cooperate with agencies, we recommend using their services only after careful consideration.

-Please keep in mind that for some programmes the study places are limited and if you are interested in studying them you have to take an entrance examination.
+Please keep in mind that for some programmes the number of study places is limited and if you are interested in studying them you have to take an entrance examination.
 There might be entrance examinations for bachelor’s, master’s and PhD/doctoral programmes.
 You can find all information on the entrance examination, the application as well as all deadlines here.

 3. Do I need to be able to speak German if I want to study at the University of Vienna?

-- All bachelor’s programmes require German proficiency at level B2 according to the CEFR.
+- All bachelor’s programmes require require your proficiency in German.

 - Further information on how and where to gain your German proficiency can be found here.